 Does the justification effectively communicate the reasons behind the current infeasibility of establishing a partnership?
-Is there a clear and compelling explanation of a plan to engage with and build partnership opportunities or broader support for the project?
-(10 points)
+Is there a clear and compelling explanation provided in this section?
+(5 points)

-- High (8-10 points): The justification effectively communicates the reasons behind the infeasibility of establishing a partnership at this time.
-The explanation is clear, comprehensive, and aligns with the community's specific circumstances.
-The applicant provides compelling evidence of proactive efforts or initiatives to engage with the community despite the absence of a formal partnership.
-There is a clear commitment to community involvement. - Medium (5-7 points): The justification provides some insight into the challenges of establishing a partnership, but it may lack depth or specificity.
-There is room for improvement in presenting a more detailed and comprehensive explanation.
-Some evidence of proactive efforts is presented, but there may be gaps or limited detail.
-Improvement is needed to demonstrate a more proactive and comprehensive approach. - Low (0-4 points): The justification minimally communicates the reasons for the lack of partnership, offering little to no insight into the challenges faced by the community.
-Significant improvement is necessary.
-The applicant lacks substantial evidence of proactive efforts to engage with the community, indicating a need for more intentional and comprehensive initiatives.
+- High (4-5 points): The justification effectively communicates the reasons behind the infeasibility of establishing a partnership at this time.
+The explanation is clear, comprehensive, and aligns with the community's specific circumstances. - Medium (2-3 points): The justification provides some insight into the challenges of establishing a partnership, but it may lack depth or specificity.
+There is room for improvement in presenting a more detailed and comprehensive explanation. - Low (0-1 points): The justification minimally communicates the reasons for the lack of partnership, offering little to no insight into the challenges faced by the community.
 Significant improvement is necessary.